New Holland Pier railway station

 New Holland Pier railway station is a former railway terminus in North Lincolnshire, England.
-It stood at the seaward end of the New Holland Pier, which juts 1375 ft northwards into the River Humber at the village of New Holland.
+It stood at the seaward end of the New Holland Pier, which juts 1375 ft northwards into the Humber estuary at the village of New Holland.
 Its purpose was to enable railway passengers, vehicles and goods to transfer to and from ferries plying between New Holland and Hull.

 New Holland was a "railway village" in the sense that Crewe was a railway town.
 Expanding the dock, building the pier, the engine shed and the railway to it were promoted and started by the Great Grimsby and Sheffield Junction Railway, though by the time services began that railway had merged with others to form the Manchester, Sheffield and Lincolnshire Railway.
 For many years GCR laundry from restaurant cars and hotels was brought to New Holland for cleaning.

 History

 The station opened on 1 March 1848 following a Directors' tour of the ferry and route as far as Louth the day before.

 Services in the early days were a mix of local and long distance.
 The line was seen as the gateway to Hull, with transshipment of people and goods being a mere inconvenience.
 Before long lines reached Hull via Doncaster, so passengers and railways alike realised that longer could be quicker and more convenient.
 After this the pier and railway eventually settled down to providing local services across the Humber.